 Why monitor Active Directory?

 Cyber threat detection is a crucial aspect of any cybersecurity plan.
 The ability to identify unauthorized access, movements, or changes made to your network can help you respond quickly to—or even prevent—a security breach.
-A clear understanding of what changes are being made to AD and who is making them increases the likelihood that you’ll be able to identify and respond to potential threats before they can cause significant harm or disruption.
+A clear understanding of what Active Directory changes are being made and who is making them increases the likelihood that you’ll be able to identify and respond to potential threats before they can cause significant harm or disruption.

 Monitoring changes in Active Directory is, therefore, an important component of ITDR and helps to ensure the security of your network.
 AD monitoring looks for indicators of exposure (IOEs): clues that a vulnerability exists and could be exploited by cyberattackers.
 It also looks for indicators of compromise (IOCs): signs that a breach has already occurred or is in progress.